 Many frontier counties are located in the West, a part of the country where individual counties tend to cover a large geographic area.
-Even counties that have a town with a hospital, grocery store and other services may encompass areas that are much more rural and isolated, making them frontier counties.
-Frontier areas face challenges in providing access to health and human services even greater than the challenges faced by less isolated rural communities.
+Even counties that have a town with a hospital, grocery store and other services may also encompass areas that are much more rural and isolated, making them frontier counties.
+Frontier areas face challenges in providing access to health and human services even greater than the challenges faced by other rural communities.

 Frequently Asked Questions

 - How much of the U.S. is frontier?

 - How can I find out if my county is a frontier county?

 - What are some of the challenges in frontier areas?

 - What are some of the healthcare challenges in frontier areas?